wjakob/nanobind/README.md

 - _nanobind_ maintains efficient internal data structures for lifetime management (needed for `nb::keep_alive`, `nb::rv_policy::reference_internal`, the `std::shared_ptr` interface, etc.).
-With these changes, it is no longer necessary that pybind11-bound types are weak-referenceable, which saves a pointer per instance.
+With these changes, it is no longer necessary that bound types are weak-referenceable, which saves a pointer per instance.

 ### Other improvements